klewer-martin/c-repo/README.md

-# hello world!
+# Hello world!

-A simple test to see how does git/github work.
+This is a repository to store all my C files while i learn about this new language,

+Feel free to take a look.